bodleian/dmt-metadata-transformation/IN2IIIF/README.md

 Where the resources live on the web

 ######  id
-identifier for manifest
+Identifier for manifest

 ###### base_metadata_dir
 Where the resources live on disk

 ###### base_image_uri
 Default Image API information